2012 United States Senate election in Virginia

-The 2012 United States Senate election in Virginia took place on November 6, 2012, concurrently with the 2012 U.S. presidential election as well as other elections to the United States Senate and House of Representatives and various state and local elections.
+The 2012 United States Senate election in Virginia took place on November 6, 2012, concurrently with the 2012 U.S. presidential election, other elections to the United States Senate and House of Representatives, and various state and local elections.
 Incumbent Democratic U.S. Senator Jim Webb retired instead of running for reelection to a second term, and former Democratic governor of Virginia Tim Kaine won the open seat over Republican former senator and governor George Allen.
 Kaine was unopposed for the Democratic nomination, and the Republicans nominated Allen through a primary on June 12, 2012.
 Allen had previously held this seat for one term before narrowly losing reelection to Webb in 2006.
+This was the first open election for this seat since 1988.